-Occassionally we’re asked what is the most important thing that Cocoa area homeowner's can do to secure their air conditioning and heating system between their scheduled PLUS Maintenance Tune-ups?
+Occassionally we’re asked what is the most important thing that Cocoa area homeowner's can do to secure their air conditioning and heating system between their scheduled tune-ups?
 The answer is simple this; remember to change the heating and air conditioning air filter.
 Changing furnace and return air filters is crucial to the ideal operation of your HVAC system, as well as your home's air quality.
 Studies show that indoor air pollution is among the top five environmental health risks?
 You probably don’t consider it as you sit and watch TV, but this is the air you breathe day and night.
 Changing the air filters is not a tough thing to do for most Cocoa homeowners, but there are typically two obstacles to actually getting it done:

 - Understanding just how often to replace your furnace or air conditioner filter.